 Looking for historical examples of deflation?
 The best place to start is with significant stock market crashes and corrections.
 The Great Depression (1929-1933) was the single biggest period of deflation in United States history.
 The Great Recession (2007-2009) was another major deflationary period.

-The correlation between deflation and depression occurs because they share the same catalysts.
-Often deflation begets economic depression.
+The correlation between deflation and depression occurs because they share catalysts.
+Often deflation causes economic depressions.
 Specifically, it’s a cyclical series of events that triggers them:

 - Bankruptcy.
 Lower profits lead to insolvency, which forces businesses to file for bankruptcy.

 - Unemployment.
-Bankruptcy filings usually come with layoffs and furloughs, which drives up the unemployment rate.
+Bankruptcy filings come with layoffs and furloughs, which drive up the unemployment rate.

 - Lower income.
-Unemployed individuals and households have lower incomes and thus, lack of purchasing ability beyond the staples.
+Unemployed individuals and households have lower incomes and thus, lack of purchasing ability beyond the essentials.

 What Causes Deflation?

 - Decrease in monetary supply.
 When people don’t have access to money, they can’t spend it.
-Likewise, when businesses can’t access capital easily, they’re unable to grow.
+Likewise, when businesses can’t access capital, they’re unable to grow.

 - Decrease in government spending.
-When government spending contracts, so do all markets benchmarked against it—which is to say, nearly every financial market.
+When government spending contracts, so do all markets benchmarked against it—which is nearly every financial market.

 - Decrease in business investment.
-Businesses that can’t access capital don’t reinvest it back into the economy, which can drive down profits and productivity.
+Businesses that can’t access capital can’t reinvest it back into the economy, which drives down profits and productivity.